codehub-create/knowledge-base/knowledge-base/coding-conventions-c#.md

 # C# coding guidelines

 ### Using Async
-- We encourage the use of `Async` method.
+- We encourage the use of `Async` methods.
 - All `async` methods must have `Async` suffix.

 ***Example***